micro-lc/micro-lc/packages/documentation/docs/components/mlc-layout.md

 sidebar_position: 10
 ---

-Web-component that provides a classic navigation layout for micro-lc applications.
+Web component that provides a classic navigation layout for micro-lc applications.

 ```mdx-code-block
 <></>